-\paragraph{Game-theoretic interpretation of an e-detector.} We briefly mention here a game-theoretic interpretation of an e-detector along the lines of the game-theoretic interpretations of martingales and supermartingales as the wealth of a gambler playing a fair game (well known since the time of~\cite{ville1939study}).
+We briefly mention here a game-theoretic interpretation of an e-detector along the lines of the game-theoretic interpretations of martingales and supermartingales as the wealth of a gambler playing a fair game (well known since the time of~\cite{ville1939study}).
 We first summarize the game-theoretic interpretation of a $\mathcal P$-e-process, as described in~\cite{ramdas2021testing}.

 The standard game-theoretic setup of~\cite{shafer2019game} involves three players: a forecaster, a skeptic, and reality.
-The forecaster claims at the start that $\mathcal P$ is a plausible model for the yet-to-be-observed data; meaning that the observations are in accordance with (or generated by) some $P \in \mathcal P$.
-The skeptic plays (in parallel) a family of games indexed by $P\in\mathcal P$ against nature, and begins with one dollar in each game.
-The skeptic's objective in the $P$-th game is to sequentially test whether the $P$ is a good explanation for the data by betting against $P$.
+The forecaster claims at the beginning that $\mathcal P$ is a plausible model for the yet-to-be-observed data; meaning that the observations are in accordance with (or generated by) some $P \in \mathcal P$.
+The skeptic plays (in parallel) a family of games indexed by $P\in\mathcal P$ against nature and begins with one dollar in each game.
+The objective of the skeptic in the $P$-th game is to sequentially test whether $P$ is a good explanation for the data by betting against $P$.
 At each time step, the skeptic places fair bets (relative to $P$, in the $P$-th game) about the next outcome.
 Then nature reveals the next outcome, and the skeptic's wealth in every game is updated.
-The magnitude of the skeptic's wealth in the $P$-th game is direct evidence against $P$ being a good explanation; the larger the wealth, the more unlikely the data came from $P$.
+The magnitude of the skeptic's wealth in the $P$-th game is direct evidence against $P$ being a good explanation; the higher the wealth, the more unlikely the data came from $P$.
 Thus in each game, the gambler places different bets, but nature's moves (the outcomes) are identical across all games.
 The skeptic's overall evidence against $\mathcal P$ is measured by their \emph{worst} wealth across all the games.
 If this evidence exceeds $1/\alpha$, it means that the skeptic multiplied their initial capital by at least $1/\alpha$ in every game, and if we reject $\mathcal P$ when this happens, Ville's inequality implies that we have a valid level-$\alpha$ sequential test.